rimplesimpledimple/pubmed-analyzer/README.md

     -  Cons:
         - parsing pdf would lose the layout, could be less accurate for tables.

-- Hybrid approach
+- Hybrid approach (to be implemented)
     - Send the entire txt content of the pdf to the LLM with Page Numbers.
     - Ask the LLM about the specific page number with the main table.
-    - Pass the image of the table to the LLM.
+    - Pass the image of the page with the table to the LLM.

 # Design
 ![Design](./design.png)

+## Paper Service Component
+- For orchestrating the complete flow of getting the paper, analyzing it and storing it.

-## Downloader
+## Downloader Component
-- works only for papers with pmcid(pubmed central id).
+- For downloading the pdf of the paper.
+Only supports papers with pmcid(pubmed central id).
 - rate limited to 3 requests per second by pubmed api.

-## Analyzer
+## Analyzer Component
+- Responsible for doing the analysis of the paper - getting summary, tables etc.
+- 2 types of analyzers:
     - PdfDumpAnalyzer
         - send the entire pdf to the LLM.
     - TextDumpAnalyzer
         - parse the pdf using a library(pymupdf) and send the entire txt content to the LLM.

-- HybridAnalyzer[to be added]
+## Storage Component
+- For storing the pdf, txt content, etc.
+- Local storage for now.

+## Identifier Component
+- For generating unique ids for the papers.
+Currently using the pubmed id.

+## LLM Component
+- For interacting with the LLMs.
+- Currently supports claude and openai.

 # Logging and Error Handling
 - Global logger, logging at the source where the error occurs.